 Our operational principles are based on the "Terex Business System," or "TBS."
 TBS is the framework around which we build our capabilities as a superb operating company to achieve our long-term goals.
-Founded on lean concepts, TBS is a set of guiding principles and business processes that collectively define who we are and how we do what we do.
+Founded on lean concepts, TBS is a set of guiding principles and business processes that collectively define how we do what we do.
 TBS is our playbook to deliver our customer, team member and financial goals.
-It aligns the Company globally with repeatable, teachable processes that harness the full potential of our team members.
+It aligns the Company globally with repeatable, teachable processes that harness the full potential of our team members, with each business segment implementing and adapting TBS to fit its manufacturing processes.
 TBS is not the business strategy; it supports the business strategy.
-We anticipate that TBS will provide us a competitive advantage through the use of customer-centric tools that continually enhance customer responsiveness and eliminate waste.
+We anticipate that TBS will provide us a competitive advantage using customer-centric tools that continually enhance responsiveness and eliminate waste.